LeNPaul/Lagrange/_posts/2023-08-27-the-world-in-our-hands.md

    - [European Ecovillage Gathering](https://ecovillagegathering.org/)
    - [Nature Community](https://nature.community/)

-Our gathering experience is hard to put into words but to try and convey what it was like, here's a [video from GEN Europe](https://youtu.be/syxFDTvYHDI?si=JtYmoQYqODTFtrDG).
-It was incredible to see our kids at home in community, disappearing for hours at a time, gaining confidence and friends from around the world.
-The 4 day themes were As we expected, the connections and knowledge gained refined our plans for the rest of the trip.
+Our gathering experience is hard to put into words but to try and share, here's a [video from GEN Europe](https://youtu.be/syxFDTvYHDI?si=JtYmoQYqODTFtrDG).
+Overall, it was energizing and informative, inspiring and fulfilling.
+For the kids, they seemed at home in community, disappearing for hours at a time, gaining confidence and friends from around the world.
+As expected, the connections and knowledge gained have already refined our plans for the rest of the trip.

 ## Denmark